indiaawake/indiaawake.github.io/source/_posts/Setting-up-more-stuff.md

 - More brainstorming and discussions.
 - Found a great way to track our ideas, progress.
 Setup [Trello](https://trello.com/).
-- Our first apps would be based on Google Maps.
-A couple of us are researching the maps technology.
 - Created a google form to see how people think and if they want to contribute, where their interests lie.
 - Setup our YouTube channel.
 - Setup and added Google Analytics to our blog.